dmitmel/nglpkg/README.md

 Same as the ordinary ng.bake, but more compatible with environments that don't like binary data on standard output.

+### sdk ng.doc.gen ng

+Generates a FODG file (OpenOffice Draw/LibreOffice Draw) in the local directory for the entirety of NGLPKG.

 ## How To Make A Buildscript

 You might be tempted to write a buildscript in your local shell language.